tehniemer/superslicer-vnc/README.md

 ### In unraid

 If you're using unraid, open your Docker page and under `Template repositories`, add `https://github.com/helfrichmichael/unraid-templates` and save it.
-You should then be able to Add Container for prusaslicer-novnc.
+You should then be able to Add Container for superslicer-novnc.
 For unraid, the template will default to 6080 for the noVNC web instance.

 ### Outside of unraid

 #### Docker
-To run this image, you can run the following command: `docker run --detach --volume=prusaslicer-novnc-data:/configs/ --volume=prusaslicer-novnc-prints:/prints/ -p 8080:8080 -e SSL_CERT_FILE="/etc/ssl/certs/ca-certificates.crt"
+To run this image, you can run the following command: `docker run --detach --volume=superslicer-vnc-data:/configs/ --volume=superslicer-vnc-prints:/prints/ -p 8080:8080 -e SSL_CERT_FILE="/etc/ssl/certs/ca-certificates.crt"
---name=prusaslicer-novnc mikeah/prusaslicer-novnc`
+--name=superslicer-vnc ghcr.io/tehniemer/superslicer-vnc`

-This will bind `/configs/` in the container to a local volume on my machine named `prusaslicer-novnc-data`.
-Additionally it will bind `/prints/` in the container to `superslicer-novnc-prints` locally on my machine, it will bind port `8080` to `8080`, and finally, it will provide an environment variable to keep Prusaslicer happy by providing an `SSL_CERT_FILE`.
+This will bind `/configs/` in the container to a local volume on my machine named `superslicer-vnc-data`.
+Additionally it will bind `/prints/` in the container to `superslicer-vnc-prints` locally on my machine, it will bind port `8080` to `8080`, and finally, it will provide an environment variable to keep SuperSlicer happy by providing an `SSL_CERT_FILE`.

 #### Docker Compose
 To use the pre-built image, simply clone this repository or copy `docker-compose.yml` and run `docker compose up -d`.